 In honour of World Book Day yesterday, we looked through our favourites and decided it was a good day to appreciate poetry, because this seems to go amiss.
-There are so many beautiful books out there that can unlock your passion for this craft and here are just a few of my favourites.
+There are so many beautiful books out there.
+They can unlock your passion for this craft and here are just a few of my favourites.

-Up until a couple of months ago I had always thought of poetry as something that was taught to me in school and was always extremely complex and confusing to comprehend.
+Up until a couple of months ago I’d always thought of poetry as something that I was taught.
+I’d thought about it as being always extremely complex and confusing to comprehend.
 But while scrolling through my Twitter or Tumblr feeds, I had come across a poet named “R.M.
 Drake.”
-Being the naive-to-poetry person that I was, I actually thought that this was Drake the rapper, until I did my research and I found that R.M Drake was actually short for a poet named Robert M Drake.
+Naive to the world of poetry, I actually thought that this was Drake the rapper.
+But I did my research and I found that R.M Drake was actually short for Robert M Drake.
 When I discovered this poet, I became addicted to looking up his poems online until I came across his books.

-I will never forget the day I placed my first order through Amazon, and the day the book arrived at my doorstep.
-This was the day that I realised poetry can truly change your life, and that words can affect someone so deeply.
+I will never forget the day I placed my first order through Amazon.
+Or the day the book arrived at my doorstep.
+This was the day that I realised poetry can truly change your life.
+I realised that words can affect someone so deeply.
 After finishing this first book, I began ordering more and more until I acquired a large collection.
 I have learned over these past few months that you just need to open up your mind and heart to appreciate the beauty of words.

 Black Butterfly by Robert M. Drake

 This was the first poetry book I had ever read, and I completely fell in love after the first poem.
 This is a book of poems written by R.M Drake about loss.
 Anyone who has ever lost someone, no matter who it was or how the loss happened, can easily relate to the touching words of the poems in this book.
 If you ever need a book to relate to about life, love and loss, this is pure gold.
 Every other page also contains interesting and soul-capturing graphics.
 These pop out just as much as the words on the pages do.